TOAST-DOCS/Compute-Image-Builder/en/component-guide.md

 ### Running Slurm

 You must configure all of the clusters and set the configuration before running Slurm.
-See [Slurm Installation Guide](https://slurm.schedmd.com/quickstart_admin.html) and [Slurm Quick Start Guide](https://slurm.schedmd.com/quickstart.html).
+For more information, see [Slurm Installation Guide](https://slurm.schedmd.com/quickstart_admin.html) and [Slurm Quick Start Guide](https://slurm.schedmd.com/quickstart.html).